Dysuria (Painful urination)

 Moderate: Pain score of 4 to 6.
 This pain stops you from doing instrumental activities of daily life (preparing meals, managing money, shopping, doing housework, and using a telephone).
 You may also have persistent painful urination, back pain and pelvic pain.

 Severe: Pain score of 7 or higher.
 This pain is bad enough to stop you from even the most basic (self-care) activities of daily life like eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet.
-Other symptoms are fever, foul smelling urine, abnormal discharge from penis or vagina.
+Other symptoms are fever, foul-smelling urine, and abnormal discharge from penis or vagina.
 It is an emergency that requires immediate treatment under your doctor’s supervision.

 Keep track of symptoms using Ankr (myAnkr web portal or the Ankr app).
 It will help you describe the pain to your doctor or nurse.